satansdeer/typescript-workshop/README.md

 [demo](https://relaxed-goldberg-269236.netlify.com/)

-Create a new app using `create-react-app . --scripts-version=react-scripts-ts`.
+Create a new app using `npx create-react-app . --scripts-version=react-scripts-ts`.

 Don't forget to create the vscode workspace.